itzel-t/osticket-prereqs/README.md

 </p>
 <br />
 <br />
-<h3 align="center">Click to find the "Internet Information Services" and expand it to be able to then expand the "World Wide Web" tab.
+<h3 align="center">Click to find "Internet Information Services" and expand it to be able to expand the "World Wide Web" tab.
 Afterward, expand the Application Developer tab to be able to click the "CGI" button and press ok.
 You will need CGI to download the PHP Manager.</h3>
 <br />
 <p>
   <img width="1440" height="900" alt="Screen Shot 2025-09-29 at 1 38 50 PM" src="https://github.com/user-attachments/assets/699cffbf-4fb5-4f47-8c72-8cdf2ceee64e" />